 Get a close-up glimpse of the area’s wildlife with a Dolphin and Manatee Adventure Tour from Three Brothers Boards.
 The group’s popular paddle board tour is a truly unique experience that can only be found in a couple of places in the entire world.
 Created for all ages and experience levels, every tour starts with an on-ground demonstration and lesson on using a stand-up paddle board (and if you’re still not feeling confident, 1-, 2- and 3-person kayaks are available).
 Then, the tour takes off to several different pockets known for a high concentration of wildlife.

 Eco Boat Tour

-Climb aboard The Manatee or Ponce Inlet Watersports eco tour boat for a scenic excursion narrated by professional cruise directors.
-As you cruise along the protected wetlands and mangrove shores of the Indian River, you’re likely to see dolphins, turtles, native birds and manatees.
+Climb aboard The Manatee Scenic Boat Tour or Ponce Inlet Watersports eco tour boat for a scenic excursion narrated by professional cruise directors.
+As you cruise along the protected wetlands and mangrove shores of Ponce Inlet and the surrounding waters , you’re likely to see dolphins, turtles, native birds and manatees.
 This river cruise is an ideal way to absorb the natural beauty and learn about the area — all while scoping out some dolphins and manatees.

 Watch video: Head to Daytona Beach for endless eco-adventures!

 Dine, cruise and soak in unforgettable views of manatees and dolphins aboard the Lady Dolphin of Daytona paddle wheel boat!
 Dine and Cruise is a two-hour river cruise which includes dinner, dessert, unlimited soft drinks, music and sightseeing information, on the Intracoastal Waterway.

 Blue Spring State Park